-Unfortunately, the public seems to know little about the Clean Power Plan, a point brought home to me recently when I spoke about energy to 200 accountants employed by one of the largest accounting firms.
-When I asked the group how many had heard of the Clean Power Plan, only about 10 people raised their hands.
+y, the public seems to know little about the Clean Power Plan, the home to me recently when I spoke about energy to 200 employed by one of the largest accounting firms.
+When I up how many had heard of the Clean Power Plan, only about sed their hands.

-The plan is being promoted as a means to accelerate a shift away from carbon dioxide-generating electricity fuels such as coal, oil and natural gas to lower $CO_2$ -generating sources such as wind and solar.
+eing promoted as a means to accelerate a shift away from le-generating electricity fuels such as coal, oil and natural gas -generating sources such as wind and solar.

-The EPA's website clearly states the overarching goal: "Nationwide, by 2030, the Clean Power Plan will help cut carbon emissions from the power sector by 30 percent from 2005 levels, while starting to make progress toward meaningful reductions in 2020."
+bsite clearly states the overarching goal: "Nationwide, by an Power Plan will help cut carbon emissions from the power percent from 2005 levels, while starting to make progress toward meaningful reductions in 2020."

-Regardless of your perspective on climate and carbon dioxide, or on the legalities of the plan, it is valuable to examine some basic facts: The year 2005, the base year of the Clean Power Plan, is essentially tied with 2007 for the highest year of $CO_2$ power-sector emissions in the U.S. at about 2,400 million metric tons.
+Regardless of your perspective on climate and carbon, or on the legalities of the plan, it is valuable to examine some basic facts: The year 2005, the base year of the Clean Power Plan, is essentially tied with 2007 for the highest year of CO2 power-sector emissions in the U.S. at about 2,400 million metric tons.
 The 2030 emissions goal is a 30 percent reduction from 2005, or roughly 1,680 million metric tons.

 In 2015, U.S. power sector emissions were 1,900 million metric tons, already a 20 percent reduction from 2005.
-In fact, from 2005 to 2015, the U.S. reduced $CO_2$ emissions more than any other major economy in the world.
+In fact, from 2005 to 2015, the U.S. reduced CO2 emissions more than any other major economy in the world.